 Adaptation: how do we respond?

 This is the hardest part.
-We can debate endlessly whether the core technologies, technology trends and analyses I’ve mapped out above are the most important ones or not, but in a sense that doesn’t matter.
+We can debate endlessly whether the core technologies, technology trends and analyses I’ve partially mapped out above are the most important ones or not, but in a sense that doesn’t matter.
 There will always be new technologies and new trends displacing or updating lists and analyses like these.
 But the underlying issue—of how we ensure technology reinforces and helps democracy flourish rather than undermining or usurping it—will remain.